BaadMaro/CTF/IDEH-2021-Writeups/Investigator/README.md

 ![](http://travels.bowenplace.com/europe_2008/language/files/651px-slavic_languages.png)

-We know now that the GPS latitude is North, we search the 45°-46° North and use also the timzezone that we founded.
+We know now that the GPS latitude is North, we search between parallel 45° and 46° North and use also the timzezone that we founded.

 ![](https://www.timetemperature.com/tzmaps/europe-time-zone-map.gif)